|

 band in Figure 35 where the 37 "x" symbols represent

 the original data that was used for curve fitting purposes.
+The 24 other data points (shown as triangular symbols

 in Figure 35) represent creep results for other SAC type